shadowsocks/ChinaDNS/README.md

 [![Build Status]][Travis CI]

-A DNS forwarder that ignores incorrect(you knew it) responses.
+A DNS forwarder that filters bad IPs.
 This is a port of [ChinaDNS] to C.

 Install